Polish-German Film Fund

 The Polish-German Film Fund (PGFF) is created by the Polish Film Institute, Medienboard Berlin-Brandenburg, Mitteldeutsche Medienförderung (MDM), and the German Federal Film Board (FFA).
 Its annual budget amounts to EUR 500 000.

 Development of feature-length film projects: narrative, documentary and animated films;

 The maximum amount of financing is generally set at 70,000 euros for project development;

 Applications are to be submitted using forms available on the websites of the PISF (https://pisf-wnioski.pl/.), MDM, Medienboard and the FFA.
 Application deadlines are announced on the above-mentioned websites.
 Duly completed application forms and all appendices must be submitted concurrently to all four organizations, in German or English on the German side, and in Polish on the Polish side.

-Applications for financial support for co-production must contain:
+Applications for financial support for co-development must contain:

-- a co-production agreement between at least one Polish producer and one producer based in Central Germany or Berlin-Brandenburg,
+- a co-development agreement between at least one Polish producer and one German producer,

 - a statement regarding the acquisition of copyrights to the script (including contracts),

 - detailed producer's notes.

 Each of the co-producers receives a part of the co-financing proportionally to its financial contribution to the total cost of project development, which must be specified in the co-development agreement.
 The financial participation of each producer in the total costs of the project must be at least 20%, including the subsidy.